gburghardt/hash/README.md

 - Getting/setting values
 - Merging in values
 - Recursive merging of hashes within hashes
-- Iterating over the values with an implementatio of `Array#forEach`
+- Iterating over the values with an implementation of `Array#forEach`
 - Get an array of all keys

 ### Example Usage